 Dec.
 2, 2008, Edited Feb.
 12, 2012

 the economy was by far the top concern of voters for the 2008 Presidential elections .
 In fact, recession fears were so

-bad, Republican Presidential candidate John McCain “postponed” his Presidential campaign to tackle
+bad, Republican Presidential candidate John McCain “postponed” his Presidential campaign to tackle the budget crisis

 In an effort to alleviate any serious backlash in the controversial bill, the legislators passed the so-called “PROTECT

 Our Children Act of 2008” to a tune of $300 million over the next five years .
 In a previous hearing, Democratic Vice-

 “A very conservative estimate is that there are more than 400,000 people who we know who are trafficking child

 pornography on the Internet in the US right now.
 We can, with minimal effort, take these people down.
 But, due to lack

 of resources we are investigating less than 2 percent of these cases.
 Again, we are only investigating 2 percent of the